-1. How to back up the Lightroom Catalog
+1. How to back up the Lightroom Classic Catalog

-Your Lightroom Catalog is where Lightroom stores every piece of information it has about your photos.
+The Catalog is where Lightroom Classic keeps every piece of information it has about your photos.

-This includes the location of your photos (i.e., where they are saved on your hard drive), any metadata associated with them (from camera settings to keywords), Lightroom specific information (such as which Collections a photo belongs to) and any developing you have done in the Develop module.
+This includes the location of your photos (i.e., where they are saved on your hard drive), any metadata associated with them (from camera settings to keywords), Lightroom Classic specific information (such as which Collections a photo belongs to) and any developing you’ve done in the Develop module.

-That makes the Lightroom Catalog very important.
+That makes the Catalog very important.
 There’s no doubt it would be catastrophic to lose all this data.
-It’s essential to regularly back your Catalog up.
+It’s essential to back it up regularly.

-You can check your back up settings by going to Lightroom > Catalog Settings (Mac) or Edit > Catalog Settings (PC).
+You can check your back up settings by going to Lightroom Classic > Catalog Settings (Mac) or Edit > Catalog Settings (PC).
 Click the General tab.
-Back up catalog should be set to Every Time Lightroom Exits.
+Set Back up catalog to Every Time Lightroom Exits.

-Now, when you quit Lightroom a window appears that tells you where the Catalog backups are saved.
+Now, when you quit Lightroom Classic a window pops up to tell you where the Lightroom Classic is going to save your Catalog backups.
 Click the Choose button to change the location.

-Note that the Library Catalog itself should be saved on your computer’s internal hard drive, otherwise it will slow Lightroom down.
+Note that you should save your main Catalog on your computer’s internal hard drive, otherwise it slows Lightroom Classic down.